metio/terraform-provider-k8s/docs/data-sources/extensions_kubeblocks_io_addon_v1alpha1_manifest.md

 - `persistent_volume_enabled` (Boolean) Indicates whether the Persistent Volume is enabled or not.
 - `replicas` (Number) Specifies the number of replicas.
 - `resources` (Attributes) Specifies the resource requirements. (see [below for nested schema](#nestedatt--spec--default_install_values--resources))
 - `selectors` (Attributes List) Indicates the default selectors for add-on installations.
-If multiple selectors are provided,all selectors must evaluate to true. (see [below for nested schema](#nestedatt--spec--default_install_values--selectors))
+If multiple selectors are provided, all selectors must evaluate to true. (see [below for nested schema](#nestedatt--spec--default_install_values--selectors))
 - `storage_class` (String) Specifies the name of the storage class.
 - `tolerations` (String) Specifies the tolerations in a JSON array string format.